Hertford (UK Parliament constituency): Boundaries and boundary changes

 Significant changes with only the Municipal Borough and the part of the Rural District of Hertford retained.
 The remainder of the constituency formed the basis of the new County Constituency of East Hertfordshire.
 The Urban District of Welwyn Garden City and the Rural District of Welwyn were transferred from St Albans; the Rural District of Hatfield from Barnet; and the remainder of the Rural District of Hertford from Hitchin.

 The constituency was abolished in the redistribution taking effect for the February 1974 general election.
-The Municipal Borough and Rural District of Hertford were included in the new County Constituency of Hertford and Stevenage, with remaining areas forming the new County Constituency of Welwyn and Hatfield.
+The Municipal Borough and Rural District of Hertford were included in the new constituency of Hertford and Stevenage, with remaining areas forming the new constituency of Welwyn and Hatfield.